by Nicholas Breeze Wood (Sacred Hoop)

 That’s a wonderful blood line to explore, but be aware, if you come from a European culture the traditions are broken, and paths’ such as Wicca or the Druids, are modern inventions, and bare little in common with their ancient ancestors.

-Our ancestors were not following their spiritual path for recreation or self improvement, they held to their spirituality because it was there to save their lives, to help heal their sick, and to help bring crops and animals to their table.
+Our ancestors were not following their spiritual path for recreation or self-improvement, they held to their spirituality because it was there to save their lives, to help heal their sick, and to help bring crops and animals to their table.

 It is very easy to ‘get off’ on fantasy in the West, because we are divorced from the natural world, and we don’t need our ancient ways to help us survive.
 In the olden days, if things didn't work, people would die, now it is not like that, and the essential pragmatic point of spirituality is no longer there.
-We seek it to find balance in our urban world, and because we do that it is far to easy to get seduced by the romance of it and entranced by the fantasy.
+We seek it to find balance in our urban world, and because we do that it is far too easy to get seduced by the romance of it and entranced by the fantasy.
 Don’t become so spiritual that you are no earthly good.

 You may indeed be called to walk a true shamanic path - but if you are, it’s no big deal, you are not special, you are just chosen by the spirits to bare a heavier load on your back than many of your fellows - remember only an idiot actively wants to be a shaman.